RaymondFallon/raywidg/README.md

 ```
     $ sudo gem install bundler
 ```
-Some dependencies may need to installed outside of the bundler chain:
+Some dependencies may need to be installed outside of the bundler chain:
 ```
     $ sudo apt-get install build-essential patch ruby-dev zlib1g-dev liblzma-dev
     $ sudo apt-get install libsqlite3-dev
 ```
 Use bundle to install all the other dependencies:
 ```
-    $ bundle install
+    $ sudo bundle install
 ```
 Install NodeJS
 ```